supersyd24/Middleware/README.md

 This flexibility in handling ambiguity builds a more human-like interaction style, making the user feel heard and understood.

 #### 5. Building Trust: Human-like Interaction

+The system's human-like interaction capabilities rely on dynamic responses that mirror genuine empathy.
+By combining contextual decision-making with nuanced emotional scaling, the chatbot creates interactions that feel personal and trustworthy.